Osei Kofi Tutu I: Birth

-Time in the Denkyrian court
+Time In The Denkyira Court

 Little is known about the childhood of Osei Tutu, and most of what is known and told about his life dates from when he reached the age of sixteen, the age when Akan boys were now seen as men.
 His uncle Oti Akenten sent him to Abankeseso, the capital of Denkyiraman.
 This was not unusual, as the Denkyira had a long-standing practice of holding the heirs to their subordinate kings as hostages, but also providing the young men the opportunity to learn statecraft and the latest military techniques.
 As part of his service, he was made a shield-bearer to the Denkyirahene.
-He distinguished himself in a war against the Sehwi people, but angered Boamponsem the king when he refused to hand it over to him.
+He distinguished himself in a war against the Sehwi people, but later angered Boamponsem the king when he refused to hand it over to him.

 Scandal and flight to Akwamu

 According to oral histories, Osei Tutu was a very handsome young man.
 He began an adulterous relationship with the sister or niece of the Denkyirahene, Princess (Ohene nuabaa) Akobena Abensua.
 In other versions of the story, the relationship is with the queen of Nkawie, Adoma Akosua.
 It became worse as the princess became pregnant, and rumors spread of who the father actually was.
 Fearing possible execution he fled east to Akwamu.